jupyterhub/jupyterhub/docs/source/reference/server-api.md

 # Starting servers with the JupyterHub API

-Sometimes, such as when working with applications such as [BinderHub](https://binderhub.readthedocs.io), it may be necessary to launch Jupyter-based services on behalf of your users.
+Sometimes, when working with applications such as [BinderHub](https://binderhub.readthedocs.io), it may be necessary to launch Jupyter-based services on behalf of your users.
 Doing so can be achieved through JupyterHub's [REST API](../reference/rest.md), which allows one to launch and manage servers on behalf of users through API calls instead of through the JupyterHub UI.
 In doing so, you can take advantage of other user/launch/lifecycle patterns that are not natively supported by JupyterHub, all without the need to develop the server management features of JupyterHub Spawners and/or Authenticators.

 This tutorial goes through the processes involved while working with the JupyterHub API to manage servers for users.
 In particular, it covers how to: